 In Sect.
-4 we shall review notions of safety criticality: safety, failure, error, fault, hazard and risk.
-Other notions will also be briefly characterised: component and system safety, and stake-holder, machine and requirements.

-And, finally, in Sect.
+4 we shall review notions of safety criticalsafety, failure, error, fault, hazard and risk. ity: We emphasize that we are focusing sôlely on issues of domain safety.
+That is, we are not dealing with system safety where we understand the term 'system' to designate a composition of software and hardware that is being designed in order to solve problems, including such which may aris from issues of domain safety.
+Finally, in Sect.
 5, we shall detail the notion of domain facets.
 The various domain facets somehow reflect domain views - of logical or algebraic nature - views that are shared across stake-holder groups, but are otherwise clearly separable.
 It is in connection with the summary explanation of respective domain facets that we identify respective faults and hazards.
 The presentation is brief.
-We refer to [9] for a more thorough coverage of the notion of domain facets.
+We refer to (Bjørner 2010a) for a more thorough coverage of the notion of domain facets.